Tools

-My primary studio camera is the Nikon Z7ii (link).
-(Recently I sold a Nikon Z7, as well as the Z6ii).
+My default studio camera is the Nikon Z7ii (link).

 2. What lens do you use?